 Occasionally, you may see blood-red spots in the white of the eyes following LASIK eye surgery.
 These are due to fine, fragile blood vessels that have been disrupted.
 DO NOT worry about these blood spots as they mean nothing to your outcome.
 They will disappear within a week.

 A very small number of patients may experience under-response, over-response, or regression after the procedure.
 This can occur if your healing process falls outside the “normal” range.
 In most cases, an enhancement procedure may help improve visual acuity.
-The enhancement procedure is usually not performed until vision has completely stabilized, typically about three months after the original procedure.
-There is no guarantee that an enhancement will be successful in improving the outcome, although it usually does.
+The enhancement procedure is usually not performed until vision has completely stabilized, typically at least six months after the original procedure.
+There is no guarantee that an enhancement will be successful in improving the outcome, but it usually does.
 No guarantees of visual outcomes can be made.
 Rarely, patients may need glasses/contacts to improve vision post op.

 What to Expect – PRK